 Whatever brings you to Superior-Douglas County to have fun, be sure to check out the reports on the current conditions of our trails and availability of popular activities.
 In order for you to get the most from your visit, check back often as updates can change frequently depending upon the season and weather.

-As is typical for this time of year, certain trail segments can be opened and others are not ready yet due to wetland crossings and/or have restrictions due to private land easements.
 It is critical that we respect the landowners who allow us to use their property.
-Please review the information below carefully before trail riding and confirm that you are using open trails.
+Please review the information below carefully before riding to confirm that you are using open trails.

 Logging operations continue on Trail 4 and Trail 41 between Bear Creek Bridge and Wanek Road.
 On Trail 4 between Brietzman Lake Road and Big Balsam Road are also experiencing logging activity.
 Brushing is ongoing in these areas that are not accessible until this time of year.
 Please use caution and watch for equipment on these grails.

 Please note – the parking lot located off Tuff Road is closed for the season and there is no trail access from the lot.

 All trails in the South West Quadrant are open, groomed and in fair to good condition.
 Watch out for brushing and grooming equipment on the trails as well as logging equipment.
 We are hoping for more snow this week, just like everyone else.

 All JPR trails are open, icy and in spots are bare.
 Most trails have been recently groomed and are in fair to poor condition.
 The trails are rideable, but they lost a lot of snow with the 46 degree warm-up over the week.
 We are in desperate need of snow in order to improve conditions.
 We have decided to suspend grooming until more snow falls.
 There is more snow in the forecast for this weekend.